|

 pUC plasmid replication origin: 3471-4114

-Evrogen FP-related products are intended for research use only and covered by Evrogen Patents and/or Patent applications pending.
-By use of these products, you accept the terms and conditions of the applicable Limited Use Label License.
+PhiYFP-related materials (also referred to as "Products") are intended for research use only.
+The Products are covered by U.S. Pat.
+7,951,923; European Pat.
+03779067; and other Evrogen Patents and/or Patent applications pending.
+By use of these Products, you accept the terms and conditions of the applicable Limited Use Label License.